MakeMHz/xbox-hd-plus/manual/Installation Manual (Xbox Revision 1.0 - 1.5).md

 #### Best Practices
 - Pre-tin both sides of the flex by applying ample flux and running solder across each pad before soldering to the Xbox motherboard.
+- Pre-shape the flex.
+Gently shape the flex so it's close to the final shape before soldering.
+The flex must lay flat and properly aligned when installed.
 - Take your time!

 **Completed Install**